 FUND DEPOSIT.
-The consideration for purchase of a Creation Unit of a Fund generally consists of the in-kind deposit of a designated portfolio of securities (the "Deposit Securities") per each Creation Unit, which typically replicates the Portfolio Reference Basket/Proxy Portfolio, plus the Cash Component (defined below), computed as described below.
+The consideration for purchase of a Creation Unit of a Fund generally consists of the in-kind deposit of a designated portfolio of securities (the "Deposit Securities") per each Creation Unit, plus the Cash Component (defined below), computed as described below.
 Notwithstanding the foregoing, the Company reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
 When accepting purchases of Creation Units for all or a portion of Deposit Cash, a Fund may incur additional costs associated with the acquisition of Deposit Securities that would otherwise be provided by an in-kind purchaser.
-These additional costs associated with the acquisition of Deposit Securities that would otherwise from the purchaser of creation units.
-Unless a Fund has authorized a custom basket (as defined below), the names and quantities of the instruments that constitute the Deposit Securities will be the same as the Portfolio Reference Basket or Proxy Portfolio except to the extent that a Fund requires purchases and redemptions to be made entirely or in part on a cash basis.
+These additional costs associated with the acquisition of Deposit Securities ("Non-Standard Charges") may be recoverable from the purchaser of creation units.